 The best time to float is mid-morning, before 12pm to lessen the chances of an afternoon thunderstorm or an overcrowded river.
 Be mindful of what times the rental facilities close and plan accordingly for when the last pickups are for each bus stop.

-We live here, we love it here and we think you will too.
+Ready to plan your trip to the ‘Boat?
+Stay with the company who knows it best.
+We live here, we love it here, and we know that you will too.